Helping people communicate and connect across cultural differences has been a core component of my life’s mission.

 Making this public statement does not mean I’ve never made a mistake or been misguided.
-Businesses are owned by humans and human are imperfect.
-That said, you should hold me and my business to the highest standard.
+On the contrary, mistakes are critical to my own learning.
+You should hold me and my business to the highest standard.

 Myself, and my affiliates will: